Check if a YouTube Channel or Video is Monetized

 Luckily, you don’t have to do this for every channel you want to check.

-Just use the form above, copy and paste the channel’s URL, and click the “Check link” button.
+Just use the form above, copy and paste the channel’s URL, and click the “Check Monetization” button.
 You’ll instantly know if the channel is monetized or not, and an approximation how much money it’s making per year.

 You’ll also get the number of public views the channel gathered since it was created, and its creation date.